JACQUILINI/AlX-SE/README.md

 # AlX-SE
 ALX software engineering program
 This is a repo created for my AlX Software Engineering program....
-Wish me Succes!!!
+Wish me Succes on this journey!!!